 Zinnias are one of the easiest types of flowers to grow, even for novice gardeners.
 These wonderful annuals need very little maintenance and thrive in USDA Zones 2 to 11.

-Zinnias need at least 6 hours of full sun every day and grow best in nutritious, well-draining soils.
-Water them once a week or whenever the top 2 inches of soil feel dry.
-During the flowering season, fertilize once every month or so and deadhead any wilting blooms.
+Zinnias thrive in full sun daily and grow best in nutritious, well-draining soils.
+Water zinnia plants once a week or whenever the top 2 inches of soil feel dry.
+During the flowering season, fertilize zinnias once every month or so and deadhead any wilting blooms.

 2. Zinnias Make Excellent Cut Flowers

 One of the main reasons why zinnias are popular is because they yield excellent cut flowers.
-Zinnias can produce large crops of cut flowers that can last approximately 7 to 12 days in a vase (or much longer if you’re interested in drying and preserving zinnias).
-You can harvest zinnias from early summer until the start of fall using a cut-and-come-again approach.
+They can produce large crops of cut flowers that can last approximately 7 to 12 days in a vase (or much longer if you’re interested in drying and preserving zinnias).
+You can harvest them from early summer until the start of fall using a cut-and-come-again approach.

 3. Zinnias Attract Beneficial Pollinators

 Zinnias aren’t just good for gardeners, but they’re also fantastic for pollinators.
 They help attract bees, butterflies, hoverflies, and hummingbirds to your garden.
 These beneficial creatures can then help pollinate your other flowers and crops.